Chatcola-com/chatcola/README.md

 That's it.
 You might want to go a little bit further and use something like [pm2](https://npmjs.com/package/pm2) which also provides a nice way of plugging in your processes to `systemd`.

+## Building from source

+1. Clone the repository and run `npm install`
+2. Make the script executable - `chmod +x ./scripts/build`
+3. Either run `./scripts/build` to build for webrtc or `./scripts/build http` for http.
+Your build will be in `build/p2p` or `build/http`.

 # License